Louisiana Sex Abuse Lawsuits

 Louisiana is among the growing number of states that has recently changed its statute of limitations laws to make it easier for victims of child sexual abuse to file civil lawsuits.
 In 2021, Louisiana eliminated its statute of limitations for all future civil lawsuits based on child sexual abuse.
 This means there is no SOL for child sex abuse lawsuits based on abuse occurring after January 1, 2021.

-As part of that same law, Louisiana also created a 3-year “lookback window” which gave victims of child sexual abuse a period of 3 years to file civil lawsuits free of any SOL limit and regardless of how long ago the abuse occurred.
-That 3-year lookback window is set to expire in June 2024.
+As part of that same law, Louisiana also created a 3-year “lookback window” which gave victims of child sexual abuse a period of three years to file civil lawsuits free of any SOL limit and regardless of how long ago the abuse occurred.
+Unfortunately, that three-year lookback window expired in June 2024.
 La.
 Stat.
 Ann. § 9:2800.9 (2021)

 Challenges to the Constitutionality of New Louisiana SOL Law